Saha-7/Travel_Landing_Page/README.md

 # Travel_Landing_Page

-Take a view of following figma link and create a landing page as per its designed the project is also be responsive for all devices
+Take a view of the following Figma link and create a landing page as per its design the project is also responsive for all devices

 Figma Link : https://www.figma.com/file/2hkMFtkyCBqccUFSmcbwMa/Travel-Landing-page-(Community)?type=design&node-id=0-1&mode=design&t=qJWIHZgcqaaVKDZr-0